-The next year, Lucien Lévy (1865-1953), later known as Lucien Lévy-Dhurmer, hired on as Massier's primary artistic director.
-An Algerian by birth, the nascent Symbolist painter and a collector of antique and ethnic ceramics and decorative arts, encouraged Massier's continued experimentation with the luster glazes adding metallic qualities and intricate surface effects through painting, etching, and stamping.
-The first known instance of Clément Massier's metallic luster glaze dates from the year of Lévy-Dhurmer's arrival.
-In 1889, Massier exhibited his new metallic luster-glazed pottery in the Exposition Universelle de Paris.
-At this time, the patterns were generally applied to forms inspired by a great variety of exotic cultures: Iznik (Turkish), Persian, Moorish, Japanese, Greek, and Neoclassical.
+The next year, Lucien Lévy (1865-1953), later known as Lucien Lévy-Dhurmer, was hired as Massier's primary artistic director.
+A nascent Symbolist painter and a collector of antique and ethnic ceramics and decorative arts, Lévy-Dhurmer encouraged Massier's experimentation with luster glazes adding metallic qualities and intricate surface effects through painting, etching, and stamping.
+In 1889 Massier exhibited his new metallic luster-glazed ceramics at the Exposition Universelle de Paris.
+At that time, the patterns were generally applied to forms inspired by a great variety of Asian inspirations, including Turkey, Persia, and Japan.

 Lévy-Dhurmer's influence on the decorative style of Massier's production became dominant during the 1890s.
-In the first half of the decade, simple forms, many of which had been designed earlier, were decorated with elements based on a festive version of nature: insects crawled, prawns cavorted, and butterflies danced, while spiders, starfish, and eels played in underwater fields of seaweed and algae.
+In the first half of the decade, simple forms, many of which had been designed earlier, were decorated with elements based on a festive version of nature.
+Insects crawled, prawns cavorted, and butterflies danced, while spiders, starfish, and eels played in underwater fields of seaweed and algae.
 Fluid, organic shapes were employed more often in the second half of the decade.
-Lucien Lévy-Dhurmer worked almost exclusively with the metallic luster glaze.
+Lévy-Dhurmer worked almost exclusively with the metallic luster glaze.
 His pieces are signed "L. Lévy" along with the Massier mark.
 Lévy-Dhurmer left the Massier factory in 1895 to pursue his painting career in Paris.
-Today his works are collected by museums worldwide and he is considered one of the important artists of the Symbolist movement.
-By then, Clément Massier's lustrous creations were offered in at least five Paris galleries and an unknown number of other venues across France.
+By then, Clément Massier's lustrous creations were offered in at least five Paris galleries and other venues across France.

-The catalogue of the Massier factory offered seven categories of decoration on standard form patterns, with a price for each.
-The categories were: "jaspe" (green), "rouge"(red), "turquoise-céladon-jaune-orange" (turquoise-celadon-yellow-orange), "poudre d'or" (gold), "décor" (decorated), "décor riche" (richly decorated), and "degrades" (graduated color).
-Massier's metallic luster glaze was not listed among the options in his catalogue, since it was used only for one-of-a-kind pieces.
+The catalogue of the Massier factory offered a price list for seven categories of decoration on standard form patterns, "jaspe" (green), "rouge"(red), "turquoise-céladon-jaune-orange" (turquoise-celadon-yellow-orange), "poudre d'or" (gold), "décor" (decorated), "décor riche" (richly decorated), and "degrades" (graduated color).
+Massier's metallic luster glaze was not listed among the options in his catalogue since it was used only for one-of-a-kind pieces.

-In early 1895, the year Lévy-Dhurmer left Massier's employ, Siegfried Bing, a French dealer of Japanese decorative arts, planned a Paris gallery that would focus exclusively on a new style in European decorative arts.
-To test the market, Bing held an exhibition in London, showing glass by Louis Comfort Tiffany and rich iridescent ceramics by Clément Massier.
-Although the exhibition was not well received by critics, it was a popular sensation.
-In October 1895, Bing's Paris gallery, Galerie L'Art Nouveau, opened.
-There, in rooms decorated with Henry van de Velde furniture, vases by Massier filled vitrines and shelves.
+In 1895 Siegfried Bing, a French dealer of Japanese decorative arts, planned a Paris gallery that would focus exclusively on a new style in European decorative arts.
+To test the market, Bing held an exhibition in London showing glass by Louis Comfort Tiffany and rich iridescent ceramics by Clément Massier.
+Although the exhibition was not well received by critics, it was a sensation with the public audience.
+In October 1895 Bing opened Galerie l'Art Nouveau in Paris, furnished with rooms decorated with Henry van der Velde furniture and Massier vases.